kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/09-our-features/01-responsive-images.md

 // more code
 ```

+## Combing Image Stuff
-* We can also combine the image resolution and file size situation into this responsive image!
+* We can also combine the **image resolution** AND **file size situation** into this responsive image!
-* Files can use same crop and ration but may need a higher `dpi`
+* Files can use same crop and ration
+    - But they may need a higher `dpi`
-    - We do this in case someone has a retina display so they can see the more crisp image
+    - We do this in case someone has a retina display
+    - So they can see the more crisp image

-* Some monitors have a very high pixel density so a monitor showing 1920 wide image might look great but on a high pixel density monitor it will not look great.
-We need to make a high dpi image too for people using a 4K monitor or 5K monitor... in this case we would want to send an even larger image with the exact same cropping ratio
+### Some monitors have a very high pixel density
+* So a monitor showing `1920px` wide image might look great
+* But on a **high pixel density monitor** it will not look great
+* We need to make a high `dpi` image too for people using a 4K monitor or 5K monitor...
+    - In this case we would want to send an even larger image
+    - With the exact same cropping ratio

 `index.html`